Rotate the agent's authentication key

 What the cloud sees

-- The cloud stores the SHA-256 of each key, never the plaintext.
+- The cloud stores a hash of each key, never the plaintext.